720kb/checkbox.css/README.md

 </p>
 <p align="center" style="text-align:center">

-A tiny set of CSS3 animations for your input checkboxes.
+A tiny set of CSS3 animations meant for your checkbox inputs.

 </p>
 </br>